 What are Single Player Card Games?

 Single player card games are a genre of card games designed for one person to play, rather than a group.
-This also means that these games are generally less competitive and more a test of intelligence.
+This also means that these games are generally less competitive and more of a test of intelligence.
 Many might even consider these games to be part of the puzzler genre, rather than something beloved by card game connoisseurs.

 Most card games for one are focused on sorting out a shuffled deck, with rules specific to each game type adding to the challenge.
 In fact, one can consider all one player card games to be elaborate reverse shuffling of decks.